Lojemiru/AM2R-Autopatcher/patch_data/files_to_copy/readme.txt

 No. The development team believes that the world of AM2R is complete, and we are focusing on improving what exists rather than adding totally new content.

-- Will you add mod support?
-Outside of the damage modifiers, no other user modifications are currently planned.

 - What's the most up-to-date version?
-The latest version of AM2R will always be posted at www.reddit.com/r/AM2R.
+The latest version of AM2R will always be posted at www.reddit.com/r/AM2R and will automatically be installed if you are using the AM2RLauncher.

 - What platforms is AM2R availible on?
 Currently, AM2R runs natively on Windows, Android, and Linux platforms.